 Most citizens welcome foreigners at first.
 The natives and the new arrivals can learn from each other, expand their views of the world, merge destinies, and work together for a better life and common future.
-Immigrants can bring skills that are in demand, join the workforce and contribute to the economic success and cultural progress of their adoptive country.
+Immigrants can bring skills that are in demand, join the workforce and contribute to the economic success and cultural diversity of their adoptive country.
 But when too many people come at once, it leads to friction.
 The more who arrive in a short period of time, the more different their goals and values, the less they contribute to the common good, the more dangerous are the conflicts that arise.
 The positive effects of immigration revert, and the atmosphere becomes polarized and toxic for everybody.
-It is a fatal mistake to think this problem can be solved with an integration course.
+It is a fatal mistake to think this problem can be solved with integration courses and similar programs.

 There are around 20,000 Romanians living in the Netherlands.
 That can already seem like many to some, but what if we were two million?
 Since the Netherlands is a democracy, and citizenship is attainable, we could form a political party—or an existing one might start supporting our cause.
 For most of us, the future of both our native and adoptive countries and cultures matter.
 What happens, though, if interests begin to collide?
 In this case it’s a somewhat unlikely scenario, since Romania and the Netherlands are both members of the EU and NATO, but it’s not impossible.
 If that happens, wouldn’t the Dutch rightfully feel threatened and angry that new arrivals, myself included, undermine the interests of their country?
 Wouldn’t it naturally follow that some would start supporting newly emerged parties that express hostility towards us?
 When immigration becomes heavily politicized, it means it already passed its beneficial zone and is turning destructive.